-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks, or how one card is compared to another.
 Discover and Citibank have not endorsed this content in any way.

 As a student, you have a lot of options when it comes to credit cards.
 You can choose a general credit card but you’re also eligible for a student-specific card, which was designed with you in mind.
 Let’s take a look at two student credit cards, the Discover it® for Students and the Citi ThankYou® Preferred Card for College Students.

 - Interest Rate: 14.24%–23.24% Variable

 Quick Card Facts

 - Double all the cash back you've earned at the end of your first year automatically - only for new cardmembers*

 - 5% cash back in categories that change each quarter like gas, restaurants, Amazon.com and more-up to the quarterly maximum when you sign up.* 1% cash back on all other purchases.

 - No annual fee.
 No overlimit fee.
 No foreign transaction fee.
 No late fee on first late payment & paying late won't raise your APR.*